Robert L Barbieri, MD

 Findings that do NOT reliably predict sarcoma

 This concept of a rapidly growing uterine mass as a sign of a potential sarcoma appears to date back to the era when pelvic examinations alone were used to assess uterine size .
-With modern pelvic imaging, there is an increased appreciation that, in women of reproductive age, leiomyomas both grow and shrink, and do so at differing rates within the same woman [44-47].
+With modern pelvic imaging, there is an increased appreciation that, in women of reproductive age, leiomyomas both grow and shrink and do so at differing rates within the same woman [58-61].
+Research on normal leiomyomas shows that growth of up to 138 percent can occur within six months .
 As an example, in a prospective study, 101 fibroids in 36 women were evaluated with MRI at three-month intervals for one year .
 Increase in volume of ≥30 percent in a three-month period was found in 37 myomas; rapid growth was more likely in tumors that were ≤5 cm in diameter.
-(See "Epidemiology, clinical manifestations, diagnosis, and natural history of uterine leiomyomas (fibroids)", section on 'Natural history'.)
+(See "Uterine leiomyomas (fibroids): Epidemiology, clinical features, diagnosis, and natural history", section on 'Natural history'.)

 Rapid growth may occur in either a sarcoma or a benign leiomyoma.
 In addition, it is theoretically possible for a sarcoma to remain indolent for a long period of time and only come to diagnostic attention when a more aggressive phase of disease is entered.

-Large or solitary uterine mass — Retrospective studies have reported that a sarcoma is often the largest (or the only) mass within a uterus, averaging 7 to 9 cm in diameter [22,26,48,49].
+Large or solitary uterine mass — Retrospective studies have reported that a sarcoma is often the largest (or the only) mass within a uterus, averaging 7 to 9 cm in diameter [33,37,62,63].
 However, leiomyomas may also be singular and may be of any size.
-Although data are limited, large uterine size (in excess of 20 gestational weeks) has also not been shown to be associated with sarcoma risk [22,50].
+Although data are limited, large uterine size (in excess of 20 gestational weeks) has also not been shown to be associated with sarcoma risk [33,64].
 As a result, these features are not useful in identifying malignancy.

-Use of minimally invasive needle biopsy of a uterine mass (guided by pelvic imaging or laparoscopy) has been proposed, but is not typically performed.
+Use of minimally invasive needle biopsy of a uterine mass (guided by pelvic imaging or laparoscopy) has been proposed but is not typically performed.
 Limitations of this method are that the accurate diagnosis of sarcoma requires sampling of multiple sites and that the procedure may spill malignant cells within the peritoneal cavity.

-Intraoperative evaluation — During myomectomy, some tumor characteristics may raise suspicion of malignancy.
+Intraoperative evaluation — During myomectomy or hysterectomy, some characteristics of a uterine mass may raise suspicion of malignancy.
 Frozen section analysis cannot definitively diagnose or exclude uterine sarcoma.

-●Loss of the typical whorl pattern
+●Loss of the typical whorl pattern.

-●Absence of a bulging surface when the capsule is incised
+●Absence of a bulging surface when the capsule is incised.

-●Ill-defined margins – The mass may be difficult to excise, although this may also be true of an adenomyoma or certain leiomyomas (eg, due to degenerative change or prior treatment with a gonadotropin-releasing hormone [GnRH] agonist or antagonist).
+●Ill-defined margins – The mass may be difficult to excise, although this may also be true of an adenomyoma or certain leiomyomas (eg, due to degenerative change or prior treatment with a gonadotropin-releasing hormone agonist or antagonist).

-Detection of such characteristics may raise the suspicion of a sarcoma, but should not be the sole reason for proceeding with an unplanned hysterectomy.
+Detection of such characteristics may raise the suspicion of a sarcoma but should not be the sole reason for proceeding with an unplanned hysterectomy.
 These differences are subtle, and their identification relies upon adequate surgical experience with ordinary leiomyomas.

 Diagnosis requires examination of multiple sites in the mass .
 Features of the gross appearance of the tissue, including the color, consistency, and variegation of the incised surface, can help guide sampling of tissue for microscopic examination.